KevinBatdorf/dotfiles/README.md

 1. Run `sh install.sh` to start the installation
 1. After mackup is synced to Dropbox, restore preferences by running `mackup restore`
 1. Restart your computer to finalize the process
+1. If you need mysql, run `brew install mysql` manually

 Your Mac is now ready to use!